m1el/m1el.github.io/coding-sewer-tales/004-you-are-using-it-wrong.md

 reproducible 100% of the time, with a video of me reproducing it three times in a row, showing all relevant system state on video at all times.
-It had the best write-up I've seen on the entire JIRA board.
+It was the best write-up I've seen on the entire JIRA board.

 Impeccable.
 Clear.
 Undeniable.
 Now they have no choice but to admit there is a bug–